On the Predictive Power of Representation Dispersion in Language Models

 While typical cross-entropy training focuses purely on next-token prediction, several studies suggest that explicitly encouraging embedding separation can improve generalization and robustness in language modeling \citep{gunel2021supervisedcontrastivelearningpretrained, jain-etal-2023-contraclm}.
 Inspired by these findings, we augment the standard language-modeling loss with an auxiliary objective that \emph{pushes apart} hidden-state vectors, aiming to produce more discriminative representations.

 \paragraph{Setup.} We consider two scenarios: a \emph{single-domain} setting, where we train GPT-2 small on WikiText, and a \emph{cross-domain} setting, where we train on WikiText plus Python code.
-In both cases, let $\{\mathbf{h}_i\}_{i=1}^B$ be the final-layer hidden-state vectors for all tokens in a batch (flattened across batch and sequence).
+In both cases, let $\{\mathbf{h}_i\}_{i=1}^B$ be the final-layer hidden-state vectors for all token sequences in a batch (flattened across batch and sequence), where $B$ is the batch size.
 We normalize each vector to unit length, $\tilde{\mathbf{h}}_i = \mathbf{h}_i / \|\mathbf{h}_i\|$.
 To encourage wider separation, we compute an average pairwise cosine distance $d$ and then add an auxiliary loss $-\!d$ to the standard cross-entropy loss, weighted by a hyperparameter $\lambda$.